 Course prerequisites are listed with each course description.
 A course's prerequisite(s) usually must be completed prior to the course.
-If a prerequisite can be completed concurrently, this will be stated in the course description.
+If a prerequisite can be completed concurrently (within the same term), this will be stated in the course description.

 Course corequisites are listed with each course description.
-A course with a corequisite requires concurrent registration with the corequisite.
+A course with a corequisite requires concurrent registration with its corequisite.